wooginawunan/gpt-web-notes/README.md

 - When asking to change a specific element of code, it works better to provide a section of code and ask to change the specific item, and explicitly say change nothing else.

 - GPT API is not very stable.
 It broken three times to generate contents for 14 characters.

+- The content generetion is 98% reliable.
+With format specificed, among all characters we have, it failed in only one in YAML file.